Trollimpo/EXO-Wings-Linux/README.md

 ## Plasma Mobile Install
 ### Install Plasma Mobile

-`yay -S plasma-mobile konsole sddm kate` (this WILL take a while to compile, this machine isn't very fast).
+`yay -S plasma-mobile konsole sddm kate dolphin` (this WILL take a while to compile, this machine isn't very fast).

 ### Enable network manager and bluetooth